Public libraries in North America: Canada

 In 1850, school-district libraries were initiated in Canada.
 Public servant Joseph Howe started one in Nova Scotia, and politician Egerton Ryerson started one in Ontario.
 New Brunswick and Prince Edward Island followed suit in 1858 and 1877, respectively.
 The hope was that both children and adults could benefit from the local school authorities, where financial assistance was provided from colonial legislatures, but the departments of education proved to be too centralizing for locals and this practiced was phased out.
 Mechanics Institutes also contained libraries that the working class could access inexpensively.
 The first Canadian library of its kind was established in 1828 in Montréal, Québec.
 Other communities took up this idea as well – notably those in Halifax, Nova Scotia, Hamilton, Ontario, Toronto, Ontario and Victoria, British Columbia.
 Like the school-district libraries, these institutes eventually ceased or were replaced by public libraries.

 The public library that opened in Toronto, Ontario, was mostly due to a campaign by city alderman John Hallam.
 James Bain became the first chief librarian, and built a comprehensive collection of Canadian literature and history.
 The Toronto Public Library was one of the first libraries to choose free status, and it was the largest of them all.
 Its development flourished after 1900 when Carnegie grants began to aid in building construction and the expansion of collections and services.
 During this time, open access and children's departments were introduced, and standard cataloguing and classification systems were adopted.
 Many of the original branches, funded by a Carnegie grant, still stand and continue to be operated by the Toronto Public Library.
 Other provinces were affected by Carnegie as well and followed Ontario's lead in legislating tax support for library services.
 British Columbia acted in 1891, Manitoba in 1899, Saskatchewan in 1906, and in Alberta, the first legislation officially passed by the legislative assembly was the Library Act.
 The act was passed March 15, 1907.
 The next provinces to follow were New Brunswick in 1929, Newfoundland in 1935, Prince Edward Island in 1936, Nova Scotia in 1937, Québec in 1959, and then the Northwest Territories in 1966.

-As they stand today, public libraries in Canada are "governed by provincial statutes and are primarily financed by municipal tax revenues and other local income, with provincial grants supplementing local funding.
+Public libraries in Canada are "governed by provincial statutes and are primarily financed by municipal tax revenues and other local income, with provincial grants supplementing local funding.
 [They are also] the responsibility of a local or regional library board with authority to appoint or dismiss employees, control library property, establish policies, and budget for library operations."
 Though the services offered vary from local branch to local branch, public libraries in Canada are not only places to read and borrow books; they are also hubs of community services, such as early reading programs, computer access, and tutoring and literacy help for children and adults.